Xasyo/Cliff-Hopper/README.md

 # Cliff-Hopper
 3D game made with Unity based on the real game Cliff Hopper.
 Joc fet per l'assignatura de Videojocs del GEI a la FIB.
+Mark: 10.

 If you want to play the game all you need to do is download the Binary folder and run the aplication file inside.